Parent Information Package

 Approach to Conflict Resolution

 Like any community, upon occasion campers may intentionally or mistakenly hurt another.
 At Willowgrove, we work closely with staff and campers to take a restorative approach to resolving conflicts.
 This means examining the ways with which our actions have ripples, listening to understand all sides of the story, and asking who is responsible for making things right, rather than what is the punishment for doing things wrong.
-Corporal punishment is never permitted, nor are methods which would humiliate or degrade any camper or staff.

 We aim to resolve conflicts, and to teach campers appropriate behaviour for living in a community.
 With this in mind, there may be times when we are unable to bring the parties involved to a safe and peaceful resolution.
 As stated in our waiver and registration package, the camp does reserve the right, at the Director’s discretion, to ask a camper to leave if they continue to be harmful to other campers or staff in any way.